vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 My wish list for my new desk was clear:
 * Walnut top
-* 180 - 200 cm wide
+* 180-200 cm wide
 * 80 cm deep
 * Electric standing/sit desk
-* At least 2 programmable preset heights
+* At least two programmable height presets
 * Black legs
-* Minimal wires visible
+* Minimal visible wires

 <br>
 Finding the right desk took a while because there are many companies selling standing desks.

 After filtering the options, I had to choose between these:
-* The {{imgBasket}}[Flexispot E7 Pro](https://www.flexispot.nl/elektrisch-zit-sta-bureau-e7-pro.html) has good reviews, but it didn't have the full 200 cm wide top.
+* The {{imgBasket}}[Flexispot E7 Pro](https://www.flexispot.nl/elektrisch-zit-sta-bureau-e7-pro.html) has good reviews, but it did not offer a full 200 cm wide top.
 * The [Desktronic Desk Sit-Stand](https://amzn.to/4vywnrU) had very good reviews, but the walnut color was a bit too light.
-It also has rounded corners and a cable hole, which I did not really like.
+It also has rounded corners and a cable hole, which I did not really want.
-* The {{imgBasket}}[YOUP02-Z-CW-128 Electric desk black Cognac Walnut](https://www.goedkoopinrichten.nl/product/115/elektrisch-zit-sta-bureau-youp02-zwart-cognac-walnoten?modelId=572) matched all criteria but doesn't have many reviews.
+* The {{imgBasket}}[YOUP02-Z-CW-128 Electric desk black Cognac Walnut](https://www.goedkoopinrichten.nl/product/115/elektrisch-zit-sta-bureau-youp02-zwart-cognac-walnoten?modelId=572) matched all my criteria, but it does not have many reviews.
 <p></p>

 <a href="images/youp02_desk.jpg">